Hilde Osland Shows Off Curvy Figure In Crop Top & Tight Pants

 For accessories, she sported hoop earrings, a dangle bracelet and a ring.

-The update consisted of four snaps, that caught her outdoors posing next to a large tree with a few other trees visible behind her.
+The update consisted of four snaps that caught her outdoors posing next to a large tree with a few other trees visible behind her.

 The first picture captured all of Hilde’s body as she posed next to the tree with one foot on the trunk.
 The camera captured her from a side angle as she gazed at the lens.
-With an arch in her back, she flaunted the curve of her derrière as well as her belly.
+With an arch in her back, she flaunted the curve of her derrière as well as her baby bump.

 Hilde smiled at the camera in the second frame, which was a closeup of her pretty face.
 She held one hand near her face as the wind blew a few strands across her lips and chin.